Faculty Director of the Doctor of Ministry Program

 "I find teaching to be extraordinarily fulfilling because I love to learn.
 This is reflected in my classes, where I do my best to cultivate a collegial atmosphere for fellow learners.
 Since I am an ecumenical spirit, Palmer Seminary’s growing denominational, racial and ethnic diversity excites me: many points of view enrich the educational process by challenging us all to think, as we say, ‘outside the box.’
 At Palmer we take seriously both our ecclesial and our academic identity.
 This means I am free to engage seriously the theological questions of our time and, as one who has spent many years in pastoral ministry, I am invited to ‘touch base’ with the ‘people in the pew’ and to address the challenges facing pastors.
 All this makes Palmer a great place for me to be."

-A native of western Pennsylvania, Dr. Brash is an ordained minister with an ecumenical history.
-Presently, he is Resident Theologian at Princeton United Methodist Church in Princeton, New Jersey.
+A native of western Pennsylvania, Dr. Donald Brash is an ordained minister with an ecumenical history.
 He has extensive experience as a pastor of American Baptist churches, and is a recipient of the American Baptist Churches of New Jersey's Executive Minister's Award for Excellence in Ministry.
+Presently, he is a member of Princeton United Methodist Church in Princeton, NJ.